A data-driven analysis on the mediation effect of compartment models between control measures and COVID-19 epidemics: Methods

 \subsection{Data clustering}

-As the situations and control policies in each country/territory are of great variety, it would be better to perform data clustering before making comparison on policies and epdiemic dynamics.
-Here we mainly use the K-means method to finish this job, with a parameter of 4 for the number of data clusters and Euclidean distance as the similarity metric for data samples.
+Due to the significant diversity in the circumstances of each country/territory, it is neccessary to analyze the data for each class, which requires clustering the countries/territories before subsequent analysis.
+Here the K-means method is employed with the hyperparameter $4$ for the number of data clusters and Euclidean distance as the similarity metric for data samples.

-To assess whether the difference among clusters is statistically significant, we carry out the Kruskal-Wallis rank sum test.
-The basic idea of Kruskal-Wallis test is to replace the original observation value with the rank of the data for one-way analysis of variance.
-Suppose there are $N$ samples which are divided into $k$ groups.
-The sample size in the $i$'th group is $n_i$.
-Therefore we have $M=\Sigma^k_{i=1}m_i$.
+To test the significance of the difference among clusters, the Kruskal-Wallis rank sum test is carried out.
+The basic idea of Kruskal-Wallis test is to replace the original observation value with its rank for one-way analysis of variance.
+Suppose there are $M$ samples which are divided into $k$ groups.
+The sample size in the $i$-th group is $m_i$, and $M=\Sigma^k_{i=1}m_i$.
 Order all data samples from small to large and record the order number as their rank.
-In particular, if there are several data at the same position, take their average order number as their common rank.
-Once the value of the Kruskal-Wallis $H$ test statistic
+In particular, if there are several data at the same position, take their average order number as the common rank.
+Once the value of Kruskal-Wallis $H$ test statistic

-is larger than the significance level, where $R_i$ denotes the rank sums, we can conclude the sample groups are statistically significantly different.
+is larger than the significance level, where $R_i$ denotes the rank sums, one can conclude the sample groups are statistically significantly different.